nvinayvarma189/nvinayvarma189.github.io/content/til/characteristics-of-materiliazed-views.md

 ### Characteristics:
 1. They are best used when a complex query (joins on multiple tables) has to be executed frequently on not so frequently changing data.
 Refreshing a MV every time (or every 5 minutes) defeats the purpose of using a MV.
+   1. In contrast, a View is used when a simple query (joins on 1 or 2 tables) has to be executed frequently on not so frequently changing data.
+A View is just a named query and the query is executed every time the View is called.
+The result you get is from the actual tables. [reference](https://stackoverflow.com/a/43053443/10524266)
 2. They are refreshable.
 Meaning, the (complex) query is executed again on the underlying tables to reflect the updates.
 3. You can create an MV on an exisitng MV.